-The most accurate way that you can locate the many air leaks in your house is through something called a blower door audit.
+The most accurate way to locate the many air leaks in your house is through a blower door audit.
 This test quantifies the amount and identifies the locations of air leakage in your home.

 The professional will close all the exterior doors and windows and block all the obvious openings between the inside and outside, like the exhaust fans in your bathrooms and kitchen, the clothes dryer vent, the fireplace, and any other openings you might have.

 Then she will set up a powerful variable-speed fan in a frame that blocks off and seals an entire exterior doorway.
-She’ll attach a device to measure the airflow as well as the pressure difference between the inside and outside of your house.
+She’ll attach a device to measure the airflow and the pressure difference between the inside and outside of your house.

 She will crank the fan up to create a standard pressure difference (50 pascals) and record how much air the fan is pushing out of the house through all the leaks at that pressure.

-It’s like measuring the leakage from a bucket that leaks in a bunch of places.
+It’s like measuring the leakage from a bucket that leaks in many places.
 If you know the rate at which you have to add water to keep the bucket full, you know how much it’s leaking in total from all the places.

 The measuring device will give a reading in terms of air changes per hour (ACH50—the standard reference) that shows how many times in an hour the amount of air from your leaks equals the volume of air in your house.

-At that point, you can see where the leakage is with a smoke pencil—put it next to different places and watch the smoke blow into the house.
+At that point, you can see the leakage with a smoke pencil—put it next to different places and watch the smoke blow into the house.

 Even better, she will use a high-resolution infrared (IR) camera to spot the leaks.
 Her IR camera documents temperature differentials with the fan reversed, sucking air into the house at a lower pressure.

-You’ll get a full report, and then you can start sealing the leaks.
+You’ll get a full report, and you can start sealing the leaks.